ttsoares/bm-index/README.md

 ### Continued development

 - Build for three resolutions poses new difficulties in the Tailwind infrastructure of CSS.
-- Next challenge could be the 'fluid design'that works in all resolutions...
+- Next challenge could be a 'fluid design' that works in all resolutions...

 ### Useful resources